-- While this is not a course in using a word processing program (such as MS Word or Google Docs)-it is assumed you have basic knowledge of this skill--feel free to ask questions about them. - Expect to be a risk taker.
+- Expect to be a risk taker.
 We won't rush in to solve your problems.
 We want you to experiment, try options, just as we ask students to do. - We don't want projects to be perfect-just attempted.
 It will assist you in finding what suits your teaching style and your class.
 Attaining a Certificate level in this class is based on effort, not perfection.
-Try-fail-try again is the characteristic of a top notch student. - Welcome mistakes-don't apologize for them.
+Try-fail-try again characterizes top students. - Welcome mistakes-don't apologize for them.
 Fearlessly confront an error, think it through, and revel in the resolution. - Use technology domain-specific vocabulary when possible. - If you have an alternative approach that works better for your unique situation, let us know.
 Chances are, we'll be fine with it.